Thoregon/thoregon.tru4D/doc/spec.md

 - 1 command -> commit
 - 2 store command in matter
+    - prepare, reject command on error
     - maintain command state: created/processing/[done/rejected]
-- 3 event command created (event sourcing) --> implicit
+- 3 actions for command created (event sourcing) --> implicit
-    - event only where 'responsible'
     - if the creating node is responsible exec action
 - 4 execute action (only one on one node)
-    - check prerequisites to exec command
-    - reject command on error
+    - all commands are executed, on error start escalation procedure
+    - actions may trigger long lasting processes, introduce your own state object and states
 - 5 create entries in matter
-- 6 store matching aggregate events in matter
-    - create of entities
-    - command performed -> defined implicitly by the command
-- 7 send dpmain event -> execute listeners on the events
+- 6 send dpmain event from bounded context -> execute listeners on the events
+    - register event listeners for 'boundedcontext' + 'eventname'
     - don't stop execution if one fails --> must be idempotent!
     - do proper logging!
     - from here again commands can be committed -> start at 1
     - event can also be subscribed by other bounded contexts

+### Command Protocol

+- A command storage for every responsibility is established.
+- a set with 'pending' commands; todo: maintain right order!
+- a set with 'done' commands
+- a set with 'rejected' commands; todo: check if needed
+- each command has a 'state' (created, running, done, rejected)
+    - processors should only start with 'created' commands to avoid double processing
+    - if multiple actions are defined, all will be processed
+    - if one action throws, the command gets rejected
+        - all actions will be called again --> action.rollback()
+- when 'moving' to another queue, always create a new object!

 Commands are sored in the commands set.
 The last command is the topmost, previous commands are chained with the 'prev' attribute.

    {
-        cmd: { id: '', payload: {} },
-        prev: {
+        cmd: 'name'
-            cmd: { id: '', payload: {} },
+        id: '',
-            prev: {
-                ...
-            }
-        }
+        payload: {},
+        control: {}
    }

 ## Queries